 Dr. Aharonov is a foremost expert in the one stage forehead reduction surgery.
 Very few surgeons perform hairline lowering surgery and most of these surgeons are only able to bring the hairline down slightly or less than an inch in a one stage procedure.
 Dr. Aharonov's FROST procedure is able to bring the hairline down by as much as 2 inches in a one stage procedure without a scalp or tissue expander.
 Not having to use a scalp expander makes all the difference.
 Needing to use a scalp expander means an additional surgery as well as weeks and weeks of gradual scalp expansion which is uncomfortable and inconvenient.

 Forehead Reduction or Hairline Lowering Surgery

 Forehead reduction or hairline lowering surgery consists of excising a strip of forehead skin right in front of your current high hairline.
 This results in an incision that is slightly behind your hairline.
 Hair eventually grows back within the scar, and therefore helps minimize the appearance of the scar.
-In most of Dr. Aharonov's patients, this scar is virtually invisible after only a few weeks, on average it migh take somewhere around 3-6 months for the scar to get to this point in most people.
+Scar healing varies from patient to patient.
+WHile some patient's scars can look virtualy imperceptable within a few weeks, on average it migh take somewhere around 3-6 months for the scar to get to this point in most people.
 Dr. Aharonov uses the latest techniques in minimally invasive surgery and scar reduction to help your scars heal imperceptibly.
 Dr. Aharonov's technique of forehead reduction surgery has proven to be almost immediately effective, well tolerated by patients, and associated with minimal complications and minimal pain.
-Most patients can return to work as early as 2 days after their hairline lowering surgery.
+Some patients can return to work as early as 2 days after their hairline lowering surgery.